 4. Make healthy lifestyle choices

-In women ages 40 and older, CBE combined with mammography may find more cancers than mammography alone.
-When used together at yearly checkups, fewer breast cancers are missed [30,51].
-Although an important complement to mammography, CBE is not a substitute for mammograms in women 40 and older.
+In women ages 40 and older, CBE combined with mammography may find more breast cancers than mammography alone.
+When used together at yearly check-ups, fewer breast cancers are missed [32,39].
+However, CBE is not a substitute for mammograms in women 40 and older.